James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 Letting It Ferment

-Once I've taken the hydrometer reading, I racked/syphoned the must over the carboy (see previous post) and added the air lock.
-I will let it sit several weeks and then bottle.
+Once I’ve taken the hydrometer reading, I racked/syphoned the must over the carboy (see the previous post) and added the airlock.
+I will let it sit for several weeks and then bottle it.
 I don’t have the equipment to put it in a cask, so bottling is another modern nod that’s more of a wash since it doesn’t affect the outcome, other than not allowing any of the wood cask flavors to get into the mix.